 Health Law and Policy

-I have previously worked for the Los Angeles County Department of Public Health, which serves more than 10 million residents.
-During that time, I authored the legislative proposal for California Assembly Bill No. 2473, which was successfully enacted as a state law on September 27, 2022.
-AB-2473 establishes the core competency requirements for substance use disorder counselors in California, encompassing important elements like knowledge of medications for addiction treatment and cultural competence, including for people with disabilities, and its implication for treatment.
+I have also served as a Policy Fellow for the Los Angeles County Department of Public Health, where I authored the legislative proposal for California Assembly Bill No. 2473, which was successfully enacted as a state law on September 27, 2022.

 My research focuses on the relationship between public health epidemiology and different forms of structural inequity, such as in labor markets and in the criminal justice system.
 Since June 2021, I have worked at the Harvard Kennedy School’s Health Inequality Lab to investigate the effects of jail healthcare accreditation on incarcerated populations’ morbidity and mortality rates.
 My research on this subject has been published in the New England Journal of Medicine and the Journal of General Internal Medicine.